cinaq/cinaq-website/content/page/about.md

 * Security, Micro-services and Cloud Native engineering practices
 * Agile Product development

-Our core believe is "A product is never done".
+Our core belief is "A product is never done".
 We strive to make a difference today while looking forward to the future.